 Here are a few ideas to help you save money on flights & lodging:

-- Scout out good deals for flights on websites like scottscheapflights.com, Kayak, Expedia, Kiwi, Momondo, JetRadar, and Google Flights.
+- Track flight prices: Scout out good deals for flights on websites like Scott’s Cheap Flights, Kayak, Expedia, Kiwi, Momondo, JetRadar, and Google Flights.
 Also, use SkyScanner to help you find the cheapest day to fly out and make sure to keep your browser incognito.
+You can also set up flight alerts to track the price of your flight so you can jump on a good deal.

-- Go camping instead of staying in a hotel!
-This is by far one of the cheapest accommodations you can find and if you ask us, the best way!
+- Go camping vs get a hotel: Camping is by far one of the cheapest accommodations you can find and if you ask us, the best way!
 Check out our guide to finding FREE, dispersed campsites.

 After you’ve crunched the numbers and figured out the nuts and bolts of your travel budget you now get to think about the fun stuff.
 THINK: That day of scuba diving or unique gifts you might want to bring home.
 The occasional splurge is ok, and can make for a really memorable trip, as long as you set some boundaries.
 See what you can afford to set aside for splurges, along with the cash you’ll want to keep on hand for those times when something inevitably just pops up or goes wrong.

 The bottom line is that travel is worth your hard-earned money, so don’t be afraid to spend it!
-Budgeting and smart spending habits go a long way in ensuring a great trip without the money hangover at the end.
+Budgeting and smart spending habits go a long way in ensuring a great trip without blowing your budget.

 Hope these tips help you begin to save for your big trip.
+What questions do you have about saving money to travel?
 Are you a penny-pincher?
-Share your tips in the comments to add to the discussion.
+Share your tips in the comments below.